filmic rgb

 middle-gray luminance (hidden by default)

 This setting allows you to decide what luminance in the scene should be considered the reference middle-gray (which will be remapped to 18% in display).
-Use the color picker tool to read the average luminance over the drawn area.
-If you have a photograph of a gray card or a color chart (IT8 chart or colorchecker) shot in the scene lighting conditions, then the gray color picker tool can be used to quickly sample the luminance of the gray patch on that image.
-In other situations, the color picker can be used to sample the average luminance of the subject.
+Use the picker tool to read the average luminance over the drawn area.
+If you have a photograph of a gray card or a color chart (IT8 chart or colorchecker) shot in the scene lighting conditions, then the gray picker tool can be used to quickly sample the luminance of the gray patch on that image.
+In other situations, the picker can be used to sample the average luminance of the subject.

 This has an effect on the picture that is analogous to a brightness correction.
 Values close to 100% do not compress the highlights but fail to recover shadows.
 Values close to 0% greatly recover the shadows but compress the highlights more harshly and result in local-contrast losses.